Selection Rules for Quasi-Bound States in the Continuum: Background

 where the constant $C$ can vary depending on the mode, geometry, materials, and polarization.
 Figure~\ref{fig1}(f) and~\ref{fig1}(g) show the mode profiles for the fundamental mode depicted in Fig.~\ref{fig1}(a).
-Figure~\ref{fig1}(h) shows full-wave simulations of the Q-factor for the fundamental mode as a function of perturbation strength, agreeing well with Eq. (\ref{Qdelt}) with $C \approx 6.5 P^2$.
-Figure~\ref{fig1}(i) contains the band diagram for the structure calculated by the planewave expansion method (PWEM) using the supercell method, with high symmetry points defined relative to both the unperturbed and perturbed lattices.
+Figure~\ref{fig1}(h) shows full-wave simulations of the Q-factor of the fundamental mode as a function of perturbation strength, agreeing well with Eq. (\ref{Qdelt}) with $C \approx 6.5 P^2$.
+Figure~\ref{fig1}(i) contains the band diagram for the perturbed structure calculated by the planewave expansion method (PWEM) using the supercell method, with high symmetry points defined relative to both the unperturbed and perturbed lattices.
+The modes are calculated in the unperturbed structure following the red arrows in Fig.~\ref{fig1}(d), and then artificially folded into the FBZ.

-The band structure in Fig.~\ref{fig1}(i) can help predict the accuracy of Eq. (\ref{Qdelt}) for finite devices.
+The band structure of the perturbed PCS in Fig.~\ref{fig1}(i) can help predict the accuracy of Eq. (\ref{Qdelt}) for finite devices.
 In an infinite device, a planewave corresponds to a single state (for instance, a mode at the $\Gamma$ point) and the band curvature is irrelevant.
 However, a finite device excited by a Gaussian beam will behave as some combination of responses excited by the planewaves composing that Gaussian beam.
-One simple model for predicting the behavior of a finite device is to perform a weighted sum of the spectra of the constitutive planewaves~\cite{overvig_dimerized_2018}.
-We model a band by a Taylor expansion about the $\Gamma$ point, $\omega_{res}(k) = \omega_{0} + bk^2$, where $\omega_0$ is the angular frequency of the mode at $k = 0$ and $b = \left.\frac{\partial^2\omega_{res}}{\partial k^2} \right|_{k=0} $.
+One simple model for predicting the behavior of a finite device is to perform a weighted sum of the spectra corresponding to the constitutive planewaves~\cite{overvig_dimerized_2018}.
+We model a band by a Taylor expansion about the $\Gamma$ point, $\omega_{res}(k) = \omega_{0} + bk^2$, where $\omega_0$ is the angular frequency of the mode at $k = 0$ and $b = \frac{1}{2}\left.\frac{\partial^2\omega_{res}}{\partial k^2} \right|_{k=0} $.
 A Gaussian beam with a characteristic spread in wavevector of $\Delta k$ will excite a characteristic spread of frequencies $\Delta\omega = b\Delta k^2$.
 It is natural to expect that if this spread of frequencies is larger than the linewidth of the resonance, $d\omega$, excited in an infinite device by a planewave, the spectral feature will be washed out, lowering the observed $Q$ and invalidating Eq. (\ref{Qdelt}).
-This suggests a constraint $Q = \frac{\omega_0}{d\omega} \leq \frac{\omega_0}{\Delta \omega} = \frac{\omega_0}{b\Delta k^2}$.
+This suggests a constraint

 In other words, there is an upper limit on the Q-factor attainable in a finite device due to the band curvature near the $\Gamma$ point.